-Houston: Press Release - For immediate release April 2, 2017.
-Saint Julian Press proudly presents a new collection of poems by Thomas Simmons, which will be available on May 1, 2017 through fine book distributors and retailers.
+Houston: Press Release – SAINT JULIAN PRESS proudly presents a new collection of poems by Thomas Simmons, which is available through fine book distributors and retailers.

 Praise for NOW